lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Introduction

-The package at hand shares features with some relevant \textsf{R} packages available for the analysis of longitudinal data on the CRAN repository.
-It is related to packages \texttt{lme4} \citep{lme4Pack} and \texttt{lqmm} \citep{lqmmPack}, tailored, respectively, to the analysis of general clustered observations via mixed models for the (conditional) mean and the (conditional) quantiles of a response.
-Here, TC random coefficients following a parametric distribution are considered to model dependence between observations and a ML approach is employed to derive parameter estimates.
-Further, it is strongly related to the \texttt{LMest} \textsf{R} package \citep{LMestPack} developed to model the mean of longitudinal observations via hidden Markov models \citep{Zucchini2009, BartFarcoPennoni2013}.
-In this case, TV random coefficients with unspecific distribution that evolves over time according a Markov chain are considered to account for dependence between measures from the same unit, and a ML approach is adopted to derive parameter estimates.
+The package \texttt{lqmix} features with some relevant \textsf{R} packages available for the analysis of longitudinal data on the CRAN repository.
+It is related to packages \texttt{lme4} \citep{lme4Pack} and \texttt{lqmm} \citep{lqmmPack} tailored, respectively, to the analysis of general clustered observations via mixed models for the conditional mean and the conditional quantiles of a response.
+Here, TC random coefficients following a parametric distribution are considered to model dependence between observations and a ML approach is employed to derive parameter estimates. \texttt{lqmix} is also strongly related to the \texttt{LMest} \textsf{R} package \citep{LMestPack}.
+This allows to model the mean of longitudinal observations via hidden Markov models \citep{Zucchini2009, BartFarcoPennoni2013}.
+In this case, TV random coefficients with unspecific distribution that evolves over time according a Markov chain are considered to account for dependence between measures from the same unit and a ML approach is adopted to derive parameter estimates.
+Other \textsf{R} packages that can be fruitfully related to \texttt{lqmix} are \texttt{rqpd} \citep{rqpdPack}, \texttt{pqrfe} \citep{pqrfePack}, and \texttt{npmlreg} \citep{npmlregPack}.
+The former allows for the estimation of linear quantile regression models for panel data by considering either a penalized fixed effect estimation \citep{Koenker2004} or a correlated random-effect method \citep{AbrevayaDahl2008}.
+In both cases, parameters are estimated by minimizing an extended quantile loss function.
+Similarly, \texttt{pqrfe} allows for the estimation of quantile regression models for longitudinal data based on unit-specific fixed effects; three different estimation methods are implemented, each based on the minimization of a different loss function.
+Last, the \texttt{npmlreg} \textsf{R} package entails mixtures of (generalized) linear models for clustered observations by employing a ML approach for parameter estimation.
+Finally, it is worth mentioning the \texttt{quantreg} \textsf{R} package \citep{quantregPack} for estimation and inference in linear models for conditional quantiles.
+Comparing these alternative packages with \texttt{lqmix}, it is worth highlighting that the latter fills in a blank by providing modeling tools not available in these other packages and ensures greater flexibility thanks to the non-parametric nature of the random coefficient distribution, which allows to avoid untestable parametric assumptions.
+The second benefit one could have from \texttt{lqmix} entails the modeling of quantiles rather than the mean.
+Quantile regression allows indeed to analyze the impact that predictors may have on different parts of the conditional response distribution, as well as, to deal with outliers and/or heavy tails that make the Gaussian assumption typically used for continuous data unreliable.